The button role should be used for clickable elements that trigger a response when activated by the user. On its own,

 <button> element is already focusable by default.
 When the button is activated, the

-aria-pressed value switches between
+aria-pressed value keeps on switching between

 ARIA attributes used